Infinitely Losing My Edge

 I heard you have a compilation of every good song ever done by anybody.

-Every great song by Urselle.
+Every great song by Rosa Yemen.
 All the underground hits.

-All Qualms tracks.
-I heard you have a vinyl of every Pierre Henry record on German import.
+All Man Parrish tracks.
+I heard you have a vinyl of every Harpers Bizarre record on German import.

-I hear you're buying a snare and a güiro and are throwing your macbook out the window because you want to make something real.
-You want to make a Lightning Bolt record.
+I hear you're buying a guitar and a güiro and are throwing your macbook out the window because you want to make something real.
+You want to make a Derrick May record.

 I hear everybody that you know is more relevant than everybody that I know.